 Colostrum also contains elevated levels of vitamin E and zinc.

 Milk composition changes rapidly during the first week, increasing in fat and lactose concentration and decreasing in protein-, vitamin-, and mineral content.
 After the first 7 days, changes continue at a slower rate until milk reaches the "mature" stage around Day 21 (Institute of Medicine, National Academy of Sciences 1991).

-Until recently, people believed that the fat composition and calories in breast milk didn’t change much after it reached the mature stage.
-But it might.
+Until recently, people believed that the nutritional content and calories in breast milk didn’t change much after reached the mature stage.
+But now we know otherwise.

 What does this nutritional information mean?